25 Best Crochet Blogs You Need to Follow in 2026

 How Can I Start My Own Crochet Blog?

-Starting a crochet blog is easier than ever.
-You’ll need a domain name, a hosting platform (WordPress is the most popular choice), and a passion for sharing your crochet journey.
-Begin by creating content that showcases your unique voice and perspective — whether that’s original patterns, tutorials, yarn reviews, or personal crafting stories.
-Consistency, quality photography, and genuine engagement with your readers are the keys to growing a successful blog.
-Many of the bloggers on this list started exactly where you are now.
+Starting your own blog is easier than ever.
+You’ll need a domain, a hosting platform (WordPress is the usual pick), and something you want to share, original patterns, tutorials, yarn reviews, or just your crafting story.
+Consistency, good photos, and genuinely engaging with readers are what grow a blog.
+Every blogger on this list started where you are now.

 What Is the Final Takeaway?

-The online crochet community is richer and more vibrant than ever before, and these 25 blogs represent the very best of what it has to offer.
-Whether you’re looking for your next weekend project, trying to master a challenging new technique, or simply seeking daily creative inspiration, there’s a blog on this list that’s perfect for you.
+The online crochet community is bigger and livelier than ever, and these 25 blogs are the best of it.
+Looking for your next weekend project, trying to crack a tricky technique, or just after daily inspiration, there’s one here for you.

 Our advice?
 Don’t try to follow all 25 at once.
-Start with three to five that resonate with your style and skill level, and explore their archives.
-Over time, you’ll naturally discover more favorites and build a personalized feed of crochet inspiration that keeps your hook moving and your creativity flowing.
+Pick three to five that match your style and skill level and dig into their archives.
+Over time you’ll find more favorites and build a personal feed of inspiration that keeps your hook moving.